Back to first presentation slide

 .

-In interiors work for instance, the color logic might be to assign cool colors to items close to the ground (i.e. chairs, file pedestals, etc.), assign neutral colors, gray shades and whites to mid-height items (i.e. counters, work surfaces, etc.), and assign warm colors to items close to the ceiling (i.e. overhead binder-bins, partition panels, etc.), keeping in mind the logical association that heat rises.
+In interiors work for instance, the color logic might be to assign 'cool colors' to items close to the ground (i.e. chairs, file pedestals, etc.), assign neutral colors, gray shades and whites to mid-height items (i.e. counters, work surfaces, etc.), and to assign 'warm colors' to items close to the ceiling (i.e. overhead binder-bins, partition panels, etc.) - keeping in mind the logical association that heat rises toward ceilings.

 Allowing for client design feedback